In this post I’ll show you how to use the Astra WordPress theme and Gutenberg block editor to build your website using Starter Templates.

 How to Use Astra WordPress Theme and Gutenberg

-Using Astra Starter Sites
+Using Astra Starter Templates

-If you are loading Astra into an existing website, make sure to take a backup first.
+And if you are loading Astra into an existing website, make sure to take a backup first.

 Install and Activate Astra WordPress Theme